backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/VPC & Subnets.md

 > [!caution]- There will be questions asking how many subnets should be created
 > - Always remember you have to atleast create 2 subnets in an AZ. *One private and one public* and for HA you need *atleast 2 AZs*.
 So minimum total of *4 subnets*.
 > - There can be more and this depends on the application structure described by the question.
 If the question demands that the DB should be in a different private subnet from the application layer private subnet then there will be a total of *6 subnets* required for HA.

+- In a public subnet we generally choose a small CIDR range since there are not many devices (bastion hosts, load balancer etc) that will be hosted in the public subnet.
+- While creating subnets there should be no overlapping IP addresses.

 ## Why subnets and VPC
 - At a high level, you can think of a VPC in AWS as a logical container that separates resources you create from other customers within the Amazon Cloud.
 It is you defining a network of your own within Amazon.
 You can think of a **VPC like an apartment** where your **furniture and items are analogous to databases and instances**.
 The walls of your apartment isolate and protect your things from being accessible to other tenants of the apartment complex.